 Chip is an automated saving app for your phone or tablet.
-It analyses your finances and works out how much you can afford to save – and then does it for you by moving the money to a separate account.
+It analyses your current account and works out how much you can afford to save – and then does it for you by moving the money to a separate account.

 It also offers a savings rate of 1.1% AER or a Prize Savings Account with the chance to win up to £20,000.

 There are also an increasing number of investment features, though this article is focused just on savings.

 One issue I have with Chip is how frequently they change the cost of using the app.
 Sometimes it’s free, sometimes you have to pay.

 Currently there’s a free tier called “Chip”, which is all you need to access the savings accounts and features.
 This is the focus of the review.